ABOUT

 Her poem, “My Brother’s Ten-Speed Bike,” first published in Door Is A Jar, was nominated for a Pushcart Prize in December, 2024, and was named Door Is A Jar’s Best Poem, 2024.

-When not writing, she can be found exploring the streets of Hollywood with her husband, Corey, and her Golden Retriever, Chester Blue.
+When not writing, she can be found exploring the streets of Hollywood with her husband and Golden Retrievers.